 Similarly, all Lithium-ion batteries of MacBook’s will go through charge cycles and one cycle is considered as completed when 100% is discharged.
 This doesn’t mean 100 to 0% in a single charge.

-When you charge it again to 100% on other day and after a few hours of usage when battery comes down to 25%, your MacBook will complete one battery cycle.
-This is because 75% of battery is discharged now and already 25% of battery is discharged on the previous day making it 100% discharge.
+When you charge it again to 100% on the other day and after a few hours of usage when the battery comes down to 25%, your MacBook will complete one battery cycle.
+This is because 75% of the battery is discharged now and already 25% of the battery is discharged on the previous day making it 100% discharge.

 So it would take many days to completely discharge the battery to complete one cycle count.
 Keeping track of battery cycle count in MacBook is very important to know when you need to replace the battery.

 Check Battery Cycle Count in Apple MacBook Pro and MacBook Air

 Since all Lithium-ion batteries come with limited charge cycles, you must periodically check the cycle count to find out how many cycles are left before going for the battery replacement.
 Follow below instructions to find out battery cycle count in any MacBook:

 - Hold the Option key and click on the Apple logo located at top left of the screen.

 - Choose Power under the Hardware section of System Information.

 - Cycle Count of the battery is listed under Health Information section of Battery Infomation header.

 From the screenshot, you can see the battery cycle count of my MacBook Pro is just 6 as the device is pretty new.
 It indicates the battery of my MacBook Pro has discharged completely only 6 times which is really good.